codepr/webcrawler-from-scratch/webcrawler/crawling-logic.md

 main channel queue, in other word if no links are found for a determined amount of time (`crawlingTimeout`) the loop gets interrupted and the crawling for that domain ends.

+As of now however, it's difficult to unit-test, we have to find out a way to make the business logic less tied to the application and above all make it possible to forward crawling results to outside, so that external clients may use them without being tightly coupled with the crawler.